-Author has written 55 stories for StarTrek: Voyager, X-Men: The Movie, X-Men, StarTrek: Deep Space Nine, StarTrek: The Next Generation, StarTrek: Enterprise, Star Wars, Battlestar Galactica: 2003, Harry Potter, Babylon 5, Fantastic 4, Wizards of Waverly Place, and Big Bang Theory, Orville, Cobra Kai, and Pride and Prejudice.
+Author has written 63 stories for StarTrek: Voyager, X-Men: The Movie, X-Men, StarTrek: Deep Space Nine, StarTrek: The Next Generation, StarTrek: Enterprise, Star Wars, Battlestar Galactica: 2003, Harry Potter, Babylon 5, Fantastic 4, Wizards of Waverly Place, Big Bang Theory, Orville, Cobra Kai, and Pride and Prejudice.

 I'm Libertarian, Unitarian, and generally contrarian-- not to mention a pedant who's convinced she's always right!
 Oddball and crank, that's me.
 But an oddball and crank with a quirky sense of humor, who loves to laugh, and could no more give up singing than breathing.
-I met my (equally-eccentric) husband in a Star Trek fan club; we've been married for almost two decades and have a perceptive teenage son who long ago picked up on the fact that we're weird.
-(He's handling it about as well as most kids his age!)
-Also, as you will have guessed from my profile picture, I like cats.
-We have two.
+I met my (equally-eccentric) husband in a Star Trek fan club; we've passed our silver anniversary and have a perceptive young-adult son who long ago picked up on the fact that we're weird.
+(He's used to it by now.)
+We also have two much-loved kitties.

 As an author, I like to think of myself as a craftsperson, shaping my little works with care.
 My perfectionist tendencies and my relatively short attention span, though, do make completing longer works problematic.
 (Which is all the explanation you're going to get for why "Chakotay's Holidays" took 14 years!)
 I wouldn't post a creation of mine if I didn't think it was at least decent, but I do have favorites.
 Of those that appear on this site, my personal pets are "Little Boy Blue and the Man in the Moon" and "There Will Your Heart Be Also" (ST: VOY), "The Cogenitor's Tale" (ST: ENT), and "Elegy for Bail Organa" (SW, and the only Shakespearean sonnet I've ever written!).

 As a reader, I enjoy fics with well-written characters and a sense of humor.
 Good drama can hook me like nobody's business, though, and decently-done melodramas are among my favorite guilty pleasures.
 My readerly turn-offs include most Mary Sues (yes, I understand the impulse to write them, but that doesn't mean I want to read them), canon characters acting out-of-character, and really bad grammar.
 I refuse to read anything whose summary indicates it was written during class or in a study hall, not because I dislike works by younger writers -- some of my favorite stories are by teenage writers -- but because I have learned the hard way that that usually means the story in question hasn't been proofread, and may make my aging eyes bleed.